 Gerald J. Ford is one of the nation’s most accomplished financial services executives.
 He has acquired, managed and operated banking businesses and other financial services companies for over 40 years.

 In 1975, Mr. Ford purchased a controlling interest in his first bank, First National Bank of Post, Texas with $25 million in total assets.
-Over the next 18 years, Mr. Ford acquired 19 banks, ultimately forming First United Bank Group, Inc. as a public multi-bank holding company with approximately $4.0 billion in total assets.
+Over the next 18 years, Mr. Ford acquired more than 30 commercial banks through Ford Bank Group, Inc., in West Texas, and United New Mexico Financial Corp. based in Albuquerque, ultimately forming First United Bank Group, Inc. as a public multi-bank holding company with approximately $4.0 billion in total assets.
 In 1994, Norwest Corporation (now Wells Fargo & Co.) acquired First United Bank Group.

-Mr. Ford also serves as a Trustee and on the Trusteeship Committee at Southern Methodist University.
-He is on the Executive Board of SMU School of Law, is a Trustee of Southwestern Medical Foundation and Children’s Medical Foundation and is a member of the Board of Overseers of Weill Medical College and Graduate School of Medical Sciences of Cornell University.
+Mr. Ford previously served as Chairman of the Board of Trustees of Southern Methodist University (“S.M.U.”) and currently serves as a trustee.
+As well, he is on the Executive Board of Dedman School of Law at S.M.U., a trustee of Southwestern Medical Foundation and Children’s Medical Foundation, and a former member of the Board of Directors of Scientific Games and a Board of Overseers of Weill Medical College and Graduate School of Medical Sciences of Cornell University.